 California's GOP Changing

 KQED contacted every Republican representative in California’s House delegation.
-Three other congressmen -- Devin Nunes and Jeff Denham of the San Joaquin Valley, and Paul Cook from the northern Mojave Desert – said they support legalization, as long as a bill includes strict border and visa enforcement.
+Two other congressmen -- Devin Nunes and Jeff Denham of the San Joaquin Valley – said they support legalization, as long as a bill includes strict border and visa enforcement.

 Angelica Salas is the director of the Coalition for Humane Immigrant Rights of Los Angeles, which organized the town hall.
 Salas said the state's GOP is changing, and she is encouraged because they sound friendlier now than the last time Congress took up the issue.